 It is never in your best interests to let your employer's doctor decide if you have reached MMI.
 Declaring you have reached MMI too soon will leave you without access to the maintenance and cure benefits necessary to pay for your medical expenses.

 Protect your right to compensation under the Jones Act by contacting an attorney with experience in this area of maritime law.
-Your attorney can work with you to ensure that you receive the maximum possible benefits.
-Call today to schedule a free, no-obligation consultation with Grady J. Flattmann, Attorneys at Law, LLC.
+Your attorney can work with you to ensure that you receive the benefits you may deserve.